 A service providing access to a psychologist for children aged 3-12 years who have, or are at risk of developing a mild to moderate mental health condition.

-Ongoing assistance for those with severe and persistent mental illness over a long period which significantly impacts social, personal and work life.
+Ongoing assistance for those with severe and complex mental illness over a long period which significantly impacts social, personal and work life.

 Priority access to services for people who have attempted suicide or have suicidal ideation of low to medium risk.